Student Code of Conduct

 - A referral is made to the Dean of Students or designee.
 The designated staff member receiving the referral will begin a preliminary investigation to determine if an alleged violation has occurred.
 If a determination is made that no violation occurred, then the referral is closed.
 If the determination is made that an alleged violation may have occurred, then the investigation continues.

-- During the Findings Meeting, the student will have the opportunity to review relevant evidence and have an opportunity to respond to the evidence and potential charges.
+- During the Findings Meeting, the student will have the opportunity to review relevant evidence and have an opportunity to respond to the evidence and charges.
 The student will also have the opportunity to present additional evidence or witnesses if applicable.
 Both parties are allowed to ask questions of each other and seek clarification.

 - If the student does not show for the Findings Meeting, the charges are accepted as outlined in the notice letter and appropriate sanctions will be imposed.
 The student is notified of the findings and the sanctions (if applicable) and loses the right for further appeal.

 - Except for interim action that may be taken by the University, disciplinary sanctions are not imposed until the final resolution of the charges or until the deadline for a final appeal has passed.
+If interim action has been taken in the matter, the interim action remains in place until the appeal of the final resolution has been exhausted, the deadline to appeal has passes, or the respondent indicates they do not intend to appeal the final resolution.

 - To accept the findings and the sanctions issued;